Fresh Cranberry Sauce tastes amazing with every other dish on your Thanksgiving table. Make it ahead of time for less stress!

 Homemade cranberry sauce

 I just love Thanksgiving.
-Is there anything better than all of your friends and family coming together for one big delicious meal?
-Especially when that meal involves turkey, rolls, and mashed potatoes??
-I think not!
+There’s nothing better than food and family!
+Especially when that meal involves turkey, rolls, and mashed potatoes!

-You can’t have those other Thanksgiving dinner staples without the cranberry sauce!
-It’s as much a necessity as the rolls and potatoes!
-With that being said, forget about the canned cranberry sauce and go straight for the homemade stuff!
+Cranberry sauce is as much a necessity as the rolls and potatoes.
+With that being said, forget about the gelatinous canned Cranberry Sauce and go straight for the homemade stuff!
 It’s worth it—trust me.

-This recipe is all you need to make a tasty bowl of cranberry sauce.
-It’s super simple and is perfect to make ahead of time.
-It lasts in the fridge for a while so it’s great for making leftover turkey sandwiches.
+This Fresh Cranberry Sauce recipe is super simple and perfect to make ahead of time.
+It lasts in the fridge for a while so it’s great for making leftover Turkey Sandwiches.
 YUM!

 How to Make Cranberry Sauce

 BERRIES.
-You’re going to need about 1 pound of fresh cranberries for this recipe.
-Wash them and dry them before you get started!
+You need about 1 pound of fresh cranberries for this recipe.
+Wash and dry first!

-BOIL.
-Combine the cranberries, sugar and water in a medium pot over medium heat.
-Bring everything to a boil and then reduce the mixture to a simmer.
-Mix in the cinnamon stick, allspice and nutmeg.
+COOK.
+Combine the cranberries, sugar, and water in a medium pot over medium heat.
+Bring everything to a boil and reduce the mixture to a simmer.
+Mix in the cinnamon stick, allspice, and nutmeg.

-SIMMER.
-Simmer this for 5-7 minutes.
-Just so you know, some of the cranberries will burst and some will remain whole.
-This is totally normal.
-After about 5-7 minutes, stir in the orange juice and zest.
+Simmer for 5-7 minutes (some cranberries will burst and some will remain whole-this is totally normal).
+After about 5-7 minutes, stir in the orange juice and orange zest.

+Make ahead of time.
 Make-ahead dishes make my life so much easier this time of year.
-That’s one of the reasons why I love this cranberry sauce recipe.
+That’s one of the reasons why I love this Fresh Cranberry Sauce recipe.
 Make it up to one week ahead of time and keep it in your fridge in an airtight container.
 Perfection!!

-It also freezes beautifully!
-To prevent freezer burn, make sure it is kept in an airtight freezer safe container.
-Use it within two months for best results.
+FREEZE.
+To prevent freezer burn, make sure it is kept in an airtight freezer-safe container.
+Use it within two months for the best results.
 Let it thaw overnight in the fridge before ready to serve.

 - 1 lb fresh cranberries washed & dried